OpenEuphoria/euphoria-mvc/docs/APP.md

 - **`name`** - the name of requested the route url
 - **`response`** - the optional response object containing variables for the URL

+**Remarks**

+The response object must contain matching keys for variables specified in your route.
+See [Defining routes](#defining-routes) for details.